oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `audience` REQUIRED.
 The value MUST be set to the Trust Domain name
 * `scope` REQUIRED.
 A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.
 * `requested_token_type` REQUIRED.
 The value MUST be `urn:ietf:params:oauth:token-type:txn_token`
 * `subject_token` REQUIRED.
 The value MUST represent the subject of the transaction.
+This MAY be:
-This could be an inbound token received by an API Gateway, or a self-signed JWT constructed by a workload initiating a transaction, the type of which is identified by `subject_token_type`.
+  - An inbound token received by an API Gateway
+  - A self-signed JWT constructed by a workload initiating a transaction
+  - An unsigned JSON object constructed by a workload initiating a transaction
+  - Any other format that is understood by the Txn-Token Service

+  The type of `subject_token` field is identified by `subject_token_type`.
 * `subject_token_type` REQUIRED.
 The value MUST indicate the type of the token or value present in the `subject_token` parameter

 The following additional parameters MAY be present in a Txn-Token Request: